ezbc/ezbc.github.io/_posts/data-science/2016-02-13-air-bnb-predictions.md

 excerpt: I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.
 ---

+I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.

 {% include toc.md %}